 Allergies and Special Diet Requests at Disney World

 Disney World excels in accommodating dietary restrictions.
-Ingredient information is readily available at all Disney dining locations. – Just ask a cast member.
+Ingredient information is readily available at all Disney quick- and table-service dining locations. – Just ask a cast member.
 Make sure to note all dietary restrictions on your Dining Reservations.
 Remind your server, and they will bring the chef to your table to discuss an alternative meal.
-You can learn more about Disney’s Special Dietary Requests website.
+You can learn more at Disney’s Special Dietary Requests website.

 Disney Dining Reservations (ADR)